catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 This tutorial assumes you have installed the OpenStack command line tools and sourced an openrc file, as explained at :ref:`command-line-interface`.
-We also assume that you have uploaded a ssh key as explained at :ref:`uploading-an-ssh-key`.
+We also assume that you have uploaded an SSH key, as explained at :ref:`uploading-an-ssh-key`.

 Introduction
 ============

-In this tutorial you will learn how to deploy a highly available instance pair using VRRP.
-This tutorial is largely based from a `blog post`_ by Aaron O'Rosen with modifications appropriate for Catalysts cloud.
+In this tutorial, you will learn how to deploy a highly available instance pair using VRRP.
+This tutorial is largely based on a `blog post`_ by Aaron O'Rosen with modifications appropriate for the Catalyst Cloud.
 Networks and names have been kept largely compatible with the source material.
-Additionally information about configuring ``allowed_address_pairs`` in heat was sourced from this `post`_.
+Additional information about configuring ``allowed_address_pairs`` in Heat was sourced from this `post`_.

 .. _blog post: http://blog.aaronorosen.com/implementing-high-availability-instances-with-neutron-using-vrrp/